-It seems that winter has finally arrived!
+It seems that winter is almost over!
 In the past, some parts of Florida have experienced freezing temperatures well into April.
 So, there's still plenty of time for some freezing cold winter nights that could take a toll on your lawn and shrubs.

 With all that being said, if you suspect your lawn has received some cold or frost damage, there are some steps you can take to determine the extent.
 Start by raking the dead areas to expose the base of the grass.
 If it's cold damage, all parts of the grass will be dead all the way down to the roots.
 With frost damage, the base of the grass will still be green.
 Frost damaged grass should recover when the spring warm-up rolls around.
 Any areas that have died should be renovated to prevent weeds from taking over.